anukaal/BANDIT/README.md

 While Now I am in level 19 and by seeing what are in the this level , it only shows **bandit20-do** .
 In this level it has already said that the password for this level can be found in the usual place **/etc/bandit_pass** .
 So I have use this command **./bandit20-do cat /etc/bandit_pass/bandit20** and I got password for the next level.

      PASSWORD : GbKksEFF4yrVs6il55v6gwY5aVje5f0j

+Level 20 to 21:

+There is a setuid binary in the homedirectory that does the following: it makes a connection to localhost on the port you specify as a commandline argument.
+So first echo the previous password and followed by the nc command with the localhost and the port number. using this **echo "GbKksEFF4yrVs6il55v6gwY5aVje5f0j" | nc -l localhost -p 12345 &** and then using this **./suconnect 12345** Then it will read the previous passwords and give the next level passwords.

+     PASSWORD : gE269g2h3mw3pwgrj0Ha9Uoqen1c9DGr